sheurich/debian-repro/docs/local-setup.md

 ### Multi-Architecture Builds

-Cross-architecture builds now work automatically!
+Cross-architecture builds work automatically.
 The `verify-local.sh` script detects when you're building for a non-native architecture and automatically installs the required emulation support if needed.

 #### Automatic Setup (All Platforms)